 CodeBook Lab

-CodeBook Lab is a Python package for running LLM annotation experiments against human-coded benchmark data.
-It takes a codebook and labelled dataset exported from CodeBook Studio and lets researchers evaluate local models systematically across the dimensions that matter for text-as-data research:
+CodeBook Lab is a Python package for running validation-first LLM annotation experiments against human-coded benchmark data.
+It takes a codebook.json and labelled ground-truth.csv exported from CodeBook Studio, removes human labels before annotation, and scores model outputs against the held-out labels.

 CodeBook Studio